 Gently press your fève into the matcha almond paste.
 Choose a spot closer to the edge than the center.

-Carefully place the top pastry on the bottom one so that they align as closely as possible.
+Take your second pastry crust out of the fridge.
+Carefully place it atop the bottom one so that they align as closely as possible.
 Push the top pastry down gently around the edge of the almond paste underneath.
 If you want to make sure that a certain person ends up with the fève, find a way to remember where you’ve put it. 😉

 Fold the edges of the bottom and top pastries upward together and seal with the tines of a fork.